 - Hand drill with bits (will need a bit large enough to drill a hole for the vinyl pvc tubing to fit through)

 - One wheelbarrow (old or new)

 - Shepherd’s hook that stands erect when pushed into the ground-the top should be taller than the wheelbarrow

 - Black water basin-I used a 14″L x 14 “W x 13″H black planter (with no holes in the bottom so it holds water) This size fits nicely into a full sized wheelbarrow and the black color hides the pump when it sits at the bottom.
 A shorter water basin may be needed for a smaller wheelbarrow.
 When placed into the wheelbarrow, the sides of the water basin should be relatively flush with the sides of the wheelbarrow

 - Water/heat proof aluminum foil duct tape (this will hold and hide the vinyl pvc tubing as you run it up the shepherds hook)

 - Metal watering can-I ended up cutting the spray spout or (rose) off the end of mine but if you are unsure if you want yours cut off or not, you can get one here where the rose actually unscrews

 - 4ft Vinyl pvc tubing- (this is what carries the water from the pump up the shepherds hook to the top of the fountain)-the pump you buy should tell you what size diameter tubing it will fit to

-- Fountain pump-get one that pumps the distance from the pump to the highest point that you run your vinyl pvc tubing (I explain this below in the pics)-here is one that has an 8 ft limit so it will definitely do the trick.
-It also has adapters for 1in, 3/4in, and 1/2in ID (inner diameter) vinyl pvc tubing
+- Fountain pump-get one that pumps the distance from the pump to the highest point that you run your vinyl pvc tubing.
+HERE is the one that I used

 - Spray paint-choose the color you want your shepherds hook to be (I painted mine a rustic rust color)